- Start dateJune 1, 2015

 The ECWRTI project brought a new technological concept to the market that closes the waterloop by separating the water, organometallics and salty brine and creating a produced clean water that can be fully re-used.

 The EColoRO technology has two major advantages: it enables textile mills to reduce fresh water consumption by up to 90 percent, and it lowers their wastewater treatment costs.
 Other advantages include relatively low energy consumption, no additional chemicals, and no required changes to existing processes.
 EColoRO’s innovative approach integrates electrocoagulation with systems that are already being used in industrial applications, accelerating the step to commercial market implementation when the project completes.

-The ECWRTI consortium consisted of seven partners from SMEs, end-users, research institutes, +textile confederation from four EU countries with the Institute for Sustainabale Process Technology as project coordinator.
+The ECWRTI consortium consisted of seven partners from SMEs, end-users, research institutes and textile confederations from four EU countries with the Institute for Sustainable Process Technology as project coordinator.